ShreejaKanneganti/restaurant-mgmt/README.md

 ## Unimplemented

-1.In the future I want to add a checkout feature, where people can order and make a payment.
+1. In the future I want to add a checkout feature, where people can order and make a payment.
-2.log out feature
+2. log out feature
-3.make changes to the review page so that it allows the user to leave a detailed review.
+3. make changes to the review page so that it allows the user to leave a detailed review.

 ## List of Technologies used

 ### Front end
-1.HTML
+1. HTML
-2.CSS
+2. CSS
-3.Javascript
+3. Javascript
-4.Bootstrap
+4. Bootstrap

 ### Backend
-1.MYSQL
+1. MYSQL
-2.Javascript
+2. Javascript
-3.Express
+3. Express
-4.Node js
+4. Node js
-5.Axios
+5. Axios

 ## How to use the project?
 1. add database into PHPMyadmin